-- The system is designed as an aid to the driver in detecting large stationary obiects to help avoid damaging the vehicle.
-The system may not detect smaller objects, particularly those close to the ground. - If your vehicle sustains damage to the rear bumper fascia, leaving it misaligned or bent, the sensing zone may be altered causing inaccurate measurement of obstacles or false alarms.
+- The system is designed as an aid to the driver in detecting large stationary objects to help avoid damaging the vehicle.
+The system will not detect small objects below the bumper, and may not detect objects close to the bumper or on the ground. - If your vehicle sustains damage to the rear bumper fascia, leaving it misaligned or bent, the sensing zone may be altered causing inaccurate measurement of obstacles or false alarms.

-The Rear Sonar System (RSS) sounds a tone to warn the driver of obstacles near the rear bumper when R (Reverse) is selected.
+The Rear Sonar System (RSS) sounds a tone to warn the driver of obstacles near the rear bumper when the shift selector is in R (Reverse).
 The system may not detect objects at speeds above 3 mph (5 km/h) and may not detect certain angular or moving objects.

-The RSS detects obstacles up to 6 ft.
-(1.8 meters) from the rear bumper with a decreased coverage area at the outer corners of the bumper. (refer to the illustration for approximate zone coverage areas).
+The RSS detects obstacles up to 6 feet (1.8 m) from the rear bumper with a decreased coverage area at the outer corners of the bumper, (refer to the illustration for approximate zone coverage areas).
 As you move closer to the obstacle, the rate of the tone increases.
-When the obstacle is less than 10 in.
-(25.0 cm) away, the tone will sound continuously.
-If the RSS detects a stationary or receding object further than 10 in.
-(25.0 cm) from the side of the vehicle, the tone will sound for only three seconds.
+When the obstacle is less than 10 inches (25.0 cm) away, the tone will sound continuously.
+If the RSS detects a stationary or receding object further than 10 inches (25.0 cm) from the side of the vehicle, the tone will sound for only three seconds.
 Once the system detects an object approaching, the tone will sound again.